- Our Businesses

 Representative members, including young HCM Group employees, take a picture alongside Hitachi, Ltd. President Higashihara (third from left) (“Big 5” awards ceremony)

-As of March 2017, the ratio of people with disabilities working at Hitachi Construction Machinery in Japan was 2.03% of total headcount.
-This exceeds the nationwide average (1.92％) and the ratio designated by law (2.0%).
+As of March 31, 2019, the ratio of people with disabilities working at Hitachi Construction Machinery in Japan was 2.23% of total headcount.
+This exceeds the ratio designated by law (2.2%).We will maintain to hire more people with disabilities.